Coronavirus: Trump suspends all travel from Europe to US for 30 days | DW | 12.03.2020

-US President Donald Trump is also considering a national disaster declaration amid concern about the spread of the COVID-19 virus.
+US President Donald Trump has introduced a travel ban from European countries amid concern over the spread of coronavirus.
 Follow DW for the latest coronavirus updates.

 Read more: What you need to know about the coronavirus